logo logo

 • Special Court-Martial (SPCM): Special courts-martial are criminal trials in the military, and a conviction in a SPCM is considered to be a federal criminal conviction.
 It does, therefore, result in a criminal record.
 In the military, offenses are not labeled as “misdemeanors” or “felonies” like in the civilian world.
 They are just considered federal criminal offenses.
 But, a SPCM is roughly akin to a misdemeanor trial in the civilian world, because less serious offenses are addressed in a SPCM, and total confinement time cannot exceed one year.
 In a SPCM, the accused can be tried by a Military Judge alone or a military panel (“jury”).
 A SPCM is conducted under the same rules and procedures as a GCM, and these are primarily found in the Manual for Courts-Martial (M.C.M.).

-• General Court-Martial (GCM): General courts-martial are criminal trials in the military, and a conviction in a GCM is considered to be a federal criminal conviction.
+• General Court-Martial (GCM): General courts-martial are the most serious criminal trials in the military, and a conviction in a GCM is considered to be a federal criminal conviction.
 It does, therefore, result in a criminal record.
 In the military, offenses are not labeled as “misdemeanors” or “felonies” like in the civilian world.
 They are just considered federal criminal offenses.
 But, a GCM is roughly akin to a felony trial in the civilian world, because the most serious offenses are addressed in a GCM trial.
 Allegations such as serious drug offenses, theft, sexual assault, rape, and murder would be heard in a GCM.
 If there is a conviction in a GCM trial, the maximum authorized confinement is based on adding up the maximum authorized confinement for each allegation the accused member is found guilty of.
 So, the maximum authorized confinement for a GCM conviction could greatly exceed the one year limit of a SPCM, and could be decades or even life in prison.
 Like a SPCM, the accused in a GCM can be tried by a Military Judge alone or a military panel (“jury”).

 A SPCM or GCM look very similar to a civilian criminal trial.
 The procedural rules and rules of evidence are very similar to what are used in civilian federal criminal court trials.
 Depending on the type of court-martial, if there is a conviction and qualifying sentence, the case may be heard in the military appeals system.